AnonC0DER/AnonC0DER/README.md

 <br>
 - 🐍 I'm working on back-end by django
 - 🌱 I’m learning Python REST APIs and Postgresql
-- 💬 Ask me about python, django, redis, all python telegram libraries and a little data science
+- 💬 Ask me about python, django, redis, all python telegram libraries

 ---